spark-86/trust-archi/public/md/rhex-protocol.md

 The Rhex protocol is:

--   Self-resolving
+-   Cryptographically addressable
--   Compatible with NFC payloads, QR codes, and hyperlinks
+-   Compatible with QR codes, NFC, and identity chips
--   Useful for URI handlers, web extensions, and embedded firmware
+-   Designed for native apps, firmware, and human-readable referencing

 ---

-> R⬢:// is more than a link.
-It's a coordinate in cryptographic truth.
+> `rhex://` is not just a link.
+It's a signed, verifiable **coordinate in the ledger of reality**.